 Describe what an appraiser does

-Is an appraisal the same as a comparative market analysis(CMA)?
+Is an appraisal the same as a home inspection?

-Once the assignment has been delivered, what assurance is there that the value conclusion is veritable?
+Once the appraisal has been completed, what guarantee is there that the final number is valid?

 Who hires an appraiser?